wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 * #3.
 WOW factor - your clients will LOVE you!
 Exceed expectations by being insanely fast with 59sec.
 * #4.
 A happy face each time you get a new push notification!
 The most awesome sound in the world?
 Cash flowing in.

+**HOW DOES IT WORK?**

+* #1.
+The potential client generates the lead on your website, via a Contact Form 7 plugin
+* #2.
+All of you, sales agents/bosses gets notified
+* #3.
+First agent available, from mobile or from computer, GRABS the lead
+* #4.
+The lead is assigned to him/her.
+The counter stops.
+The agent calls the client.
+The client gets SHOCKED :)
+* #5.
+After the call finishes, the agents opens the CRM (59sec CRM or his CRM)
+* #6.
+If a lead is not grabbed in due time, the agents gets reminders on mobile/email.
+* #7.
+If a lead is not grabbed in 30 minutes, the boss receives a BOSS NOTIFICATION: "Hey, you invest in marketing and your team could not grabbed the lead.
+You are wasting money.
+Check out to see if they are overwhelmed."

+Bonus, you have statistics and many other cool features.

 **AWESOME FEATURES of 59sec LITE**